stas-sl/salsa-moves/README.md

 ## Contributing
 The app is currently in its MVP (Minimum Viable Product) stage—meaning it has only the essential features needed to be useful.
 There is still a lot of room for improvement.

-If you have suggestions or would like to contribute, feel free to reach out!

 ### Development